 Why is the Queen's birthday in Australia different?

-The Monarch’s Birthday was first celebrated in Australia in 1788.
-In that year, King George III was the Monarch and Governor Arthur Phillip declared a holiday to mark his birthday.
+The monarch’s birthday was first celebrated in Australia in 1788.
+In that year, King George III was on the throne and Governor Arthur Phillip declared a holiday to mark his birthday.

 The Queen has visited Australia an incredible 16 times during her reign - with her last trip in 2011.